develop-me/bootcamp--week-03--programming-fundamentals/scripts/05--arrays--basics/README.md

 - An array is a *single* value
     - store in a single variable
     - when passed to a function it's a single argument
+- Spread operator:
+    - copying an array
+    - merging an array
+    - add to beginning/end of copied array
 - Useful operations
     - `.sort()`: *alphabetic* sort (**destructive**)
     - `.reverse()`:  reverses (**destructive**)